Type of tour

 Embark on a scenic, several hour journey to the Ruskeala Mountain Park.
 Unique for its waterfalls and varicoloured marble quarries.
 The return journey will take us back to Petrozavodsk by late evening.

 Today we visit the Kizhi Island in the centre of Lake Obega.
 Getting here in winter requires a ride on a hovercraft.

-Today, only a small rural settlement remains on Kizhi, and the island has become an open air museum with over 80 historical wooden structures, some dating to the 14th century.
+Only a small rural settlement remains on Kizhi, and the island has become an open-air museum with over 80 historical wooden structures, some dating to the 14th century.
 After returning to Petrozavodsk, it’s time to get ready for our overnight train, which will take us above the Arctic Circle.

 We have now crossed the northern polar circle and arrived in the small town of Olengorsk in "Russian Laplandia".
 We head straight to a Siberian husky farm, where and spend time getting to know the charming resident dogs here as well as their reindeer stablemates.
 Today you may be lucky enough to witness the glow of the Aurora Borealis.